KennethWussmann/lamDB/docs/faq.md

 ## Single-writer, are writes throttled?

-Yes, when the writer is busy, write requests will be retried.
-Once they reach the maximum retry count the request will fail.
+Requests will not be rejected, but for a larger amount of open transactions you may want to keep an eye on the 30 seconds maximum runtime of lambdas behind an API Gateway.

+Use the [lamDB CloudWatch metrics](./operation.md#metrics) to monitor the load.

 ## How can I improve response times?

 Given how Lambda works there are cold starts, where the code needs to be initialized and connections needs to be established.
-The base cold start time of [JavaScript lambdas is around 400 ms](https://mikhail.io/serverless/coldstarts/aws/).
+The base cold start time of [JavaScript lambdas is around 500 ms](https://mikhail.io/serverless/coldstarts/aws/).
 There is no way of getting quicker than that.
 LamDB Lambdas are around 700 kB big and require some initialization of the Prisma Query Engine.
-Therefore the cold start with a small response is currently around 1.5 seconds.
+Therefore the cold start with a small response is currently around 800 ms - 1.5 seconds.
 Warm instances respond in 50 - 80 ms, also depends on the response size of course.

-### Use the reader and writer directly

-The proxy `/graphql` endpoint is helpful to deal with throttles, but of course also adds up in the response times because it needs to also proxy traffic to the readers and writer.
-Usually discouraged, but you can of course also request the `/reader` and `/writer` directly.
-You then need to take care to only send read requests to readers and write requests only to the writer.
-Also keep in mind that there is only one writer.
-If it is busy currently, you'll get a 503 by API Gateway.

-You could even invoke the corresponding Lambdas directly to rule out API Gateway completely.
-This is also helpful for the opposite case, when you want to run long running operations.

 ### Provisioned concurrency